Georgian Military Road: steeped in trade, wars, and legends

 The Georgian Military Road, part of the E117 road, is a highlight to any trip to Georgia, and one of South Caucasus' most scenic roads, steeped in trade, wars, and legends.
-This ancient passage across the Caucasus towards Vladikavkaz in Russia is a spectacular adventure.
+This ancient passage from Georgia to Russia is a spectacular adventure.

-The road is 198km long and runs between Tbilisi (capital city of Georgia) and Vladikavkaz (in the North Ossetia region, in Russia) across the Great Caucasus Range.
-It follows the traditional route used by invaders and traders throughout the ages.
-The Georgian Military Highway has existed as a route for traders and invaders since before the 1st century BC, but had only evolved into a crude horse trail by the time the Russians finally converted it, through the Herculean efforts of 800 soldiers, into a carriage road in 1783.
+The road, also known as Georgian Military Highway, is 212km (131 miles) long, running from Tbilisi (capital of Georgia) to Vladikavkaz (in the North Ossetia region of Russia) across the Great Caucasus Range.
+It follows an old path used by invaders and traders throughout the ages.
+It had existed since before the 1st century BC, but had only evolved into a crude horse trail by the time the Russians finally converted it, through the Herculean efforts of 800 soldiers, into a carriage road in 1783.